analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad5754r_iio/ad5754r_iio.rst

 ..
 Useful links Section

-.. include:: /source/useful_links.rst
+.. include:: /source/useful_links_stm32.rst

 ====================
 Hardware Connections
 ====================

-Required: SDP-K1 (or alternative Mbed enabled controller board or an STM32 board), EVAL-AD5754R board or EVAL-CN0586-ARDZ board, and USB cable.
+Required: SDP-K1 (or an STM32 board), EVAL-AD5754R board or EVAL-CN0586-ARDZ board,
+and USB cable.

 When using the EVAL-CN0586-ARDZ, connect the EVAL-CN0586 board to the controller board by stacking the CN0586's digital interface pins